Maria Rainer- Rebecca Hartman

 Technical Director-Paige O’Neill

-Ellie Barnes is super excited to be making her stage debut at Grandstreet Theatre!
-She has done one year of Grandstreet’s Theatre School and has had a blast.
-Ellie has taken creative movement, tap, jazz, gymnastics and is currently a green belt in karate from Helena Martial Arts Academy.
+Ellie Barnes is super excited to be making her live stage debut at Grandstreet Theatre!
+She was recently in the virtual productions of “Mixed Up Mashed Up Fairytales” and “The Show Must Go Online.”
+She is a member of Grandstreet’s Theatre School “Words by Kids” advanced acting class.
+Ellie has taken creative movement, tap, jazz, gymnastics and is currently a blue belt in karate from Helena Martial Arts Academy.
 She wants to be a police woman when she grows up.
 Ellie would like to thank her family for their love and support.

-Phil is happy to be part of this summers GST shows.
-Having graduated from college (a long time ago) with a BFA in theatre, this reminds him why that was his degree of choice.
+Phil is happy to be part of this summers GST production of The Sound of Music and making Hill Park alive with the sound of music.
+Phil graduated from UNK (a long time ago) with a BFA degree in theatre.
 There is nothing better than live theater.
 Thank you GST and thank you Helena for supporting this fabulous place.
-Love to my biggest supporters Hays, Lang and Macaul
+Love to my biggest supporters Hays, Lang and Macaul.

 Angela is a Helena native and is excited to return back to the stage after a decade hiatus.
 She is an active member of the Helena Symphony Chorale and currently works with the Helena Public Schools as a Speech-Language Pathologist.
 Previous roles have included: chorus member in selected Opera scenes, chorus member in Handel’s Semele, chorus member in My Fair Lady, “Fruma Sarah” in Fiddler on the Roof, and various Grandstreet Theatre Christmas shows